grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 Some code examples are written to illustrate a point so that the developer can learn how to do something similar on their own.
 Such examples should be clearly marked as partial.

 When providing an example, give a written description.
 You can put it either in the body of the document or as explanatory comments within the example code.
+However, don't put comments in command line examples.

 Remember the basic rule: explain _why_ your code does what it does, rather than describe _what_ it does.
 For an in-depth, external resource about writing developer documentation, refer to [_Docs for Developers_](https://docsfordevelopers.com/).